guardian/recommendations/security.md

 local development you should use AWS profiles to manage credentials and these should be temporary credentials (e.g. provided by Janus).

+**Ensure that at least 2 people have IAM logins for each AWS account.**
+In the event of a VPN or Janus outage this will ensure that teams can still access their account.
+IAM users should have 2FA enabled and no active access keys.

 **Use Security HQ to get an overview of our AWS accounts.**
 Centralised Reporting from AWS services, including Trusted Advisor, is available in [Security HQ](https://security-hq.gutools.co.uk) and can be